Anthony Rizzo Player Props: Yankees vs. Cubs

-Anthony Rizzo -- .156 average over his past 10 games -- will be in action for the New York Yankees against the Chicago Cubs, with Drew Smyly on the mound, on July 8 at 1:05 PM ET.
+Anthony Rizzo -- .147 average over his past 10 games -- will be in action for the New York Yankees versus the Chicago Cubs, with Kyle Hendricks on the hill, on July 9 at 1:35 PM ET.

 Anthony Rizzo Game Info & Props vs. the Cubs